 The continuity contribution will be based on their normal turnovers (based on the period March until June 2020).
 The percentage will vary between 60% and 85% and will be dependent by healthcare provider.
 The contribution will be paid in May 2020.

-3. Support hospitals and UMC’ by health insurance companies
+3. Support hospitals UMC’ and mental healthcare by health insurance companies

 The Dutch pension funds have announced that companies can apply for payment schemes, within the legal framework.